10 Best Herbal Teas For Gum Infection

 Herbal teas can be a natural and effective remedy for gum infections due to their anti-inflammatory and antimicrobial properties.

-However, it is important to consult with a dentist for persistent or severe gum infections to ensure proper treatment.
+However, it is important to consult a dentist for persistent infections, as herbal remedies should not replace professional treatment.

 Table of Contents